alyssavanerelli/grahami/analyses/satsuma3/README.md

-# Chromosome Synteny Analysis using Satsuma1
+# Chromosome Synteny Analysis using Satsuma3

-SatsumaSynteny2 is not working well with SLURM so we are trying SatsaumaSynteny
+SatsumaSynteny2 is not working well with SLURM so we are trying SatsaumaSynteny version 3

 # Resources